SViswanathanLab/WGS-TRCC/README.md

 ## TitanCNA_SV_WGS

-This directory contains code copy number analysis by TITAN on published dataset of Qu et al.'s with their baitset design. samples_qu.yaml are the tumor-normal samples from their data while samples.yaml is an example run on our institutional samples used for running Titan.
+This directory contains code for copy number analysis by TITAN on published dataset of Qu et al.'s with their baitset design. samples_qu.yaml are the tumor-normal samples from their data while samples.yaml is an example run on our institutional samples used for running Titan.

+## TitanCNA_10X_snakemake

+This directory contains code and snakemake worklow to run Titan on linked-read samples.
+We ran Titan for copy no. analyses on our four linked read samples (TRCC5, TRCC6, TRCC8 and TRCC10).
+This Titan run differs from the standard WGS Titan run because it starts from the BAM files aligned using Long Ranger software.